LukoJohnson/alltheguides/docs/guides/translations.md

 	![Select the repo you just forked and set the location to want the repo to save to.](img/translationCloneBranch2.png)
 	![Select "To contribute to the parent project" and continue.](img/translationCloneBranch3.png)

----
+After cloning the repository go to where you cloned it on your computer and navigate to `packName/kubejs/assets/kubejs/lang`, then copy and paste the `en_us.json` file into the same spot.

-After cloning the repository go to where you cloned it on your computer and go to `packName/kubejs/assets/kubejs/lang` then copy and paste the `en_us.json` file into the same spot.
+!!! warning "For 1.21+: The lang file will be under `packName/config/ftbquests/quests/lang/en_us.snbt`."

 Rename the copied `en_us.json` to the language code of the lanuage you want to translate.
 All language codes can be found below or [here](http://www.lingoes.net/en/translator/langcode.htm).